Saturday, December 13, 2014

 Of course, what Jim is known best for are his songs (as well as Robbie’s songs, which he sang himself and therefore is probably assumed by most listeners to have written.)
 ‘Break on Through (to the Other Side)’ is a tour-de-force of Heraclitean fragments set against a bossa-nova/Ray Charles fusion groove.
 This world is, for us as mortal beings, a seeming contradiction of opposites: day and night, pleasure and sorrow, accumulation and dissipation; yet these seeming opposites spring from the same source, and we have no recourse but to pass constantly from one state to another, as water from the sea turns to vapor and clouds, which then become water again and causes plants to grow, eaten by animals who will die and return to the Earth.

 This song opens The Doors’ first, eponymous album; the record concludes with ‘The End.’
-We have already touched on the introduction of the Oedipal theme in performance of this song, which developed from an embryonic break-up, an ode and lament, perhaps to a high-school girlfriend of Jim’s who broke his heart, questioned his manhood for expressing his pain in tears and led to his destruction of all his written poetry up to that point (as Plato had destroyed his own poems in order to become the philosopher that Socrates wanted him to be.
+We have already touched on the introduction of the Oedipal theme in performance of this piece, which developed from an embryonic break-up song, an ode and lament, perhaps to a high-school girlfriend of Jim’s who broke his heart, questioned his manhood for expressing his pain in tears and led to his destruction of all his written poetry up to that point (as Plato had destroyed his own poems in order to become the philosopher that Socrates wanted him to be.
 Perhaps this is why Plato was not himself a pure type, as he allowed his mentor to dictate his early beliefs to a too-great extent; perhaps this is also what led a highly impressionable Nietzsche astray in the form of Schopenhauer and Wagner.)
 (A great many perhapses.)
 By the time of these recordings, ‘The End’ had become a forum for Jim’s poetic improvisation, and on the album version focused on the overall confusion and violence of our times, reflecting the eternal human condition, whose loftiest and most noble ideas and institutions have evolved from a substratum of cruelty and vigorous suppression.
 The climax comes when Jim confronts Man’s archetypal parents, threatening parricide and incest, and chants the word ‘fuck’ as a percussive instrument while Robbie performs the most impassioned use of Indian raga within the context of rock music up to that point.
 (In the originally issued recording, Jim’s profanity is turned way down in the mix, but Francis Ford Coppola, in his own Heraclitean/Nietzschean epic exploration of ethics and philosophy in the context of the Vietnam conflict, ‘Apocalypse Now,’ brings the word back up to audibility and reclaims the powerful statement Jim was making, that this world of suffering and futility of which the Ecclesiast despaired is ultimately redeemed by sex and death.)
 After recording this masterpiece of a song, perhaps the most chilling performance in a recording studio ever made, Jim continued to repeat, “Kill the father, fuck the mother,” obsessively, offering the explanation that ‘the father’ represented those repressive institutions of society which must be successively overturned by the new generation, and ‘the mother’ represented our own nature as children of the Earth, and the necessity of our commitment to passionately pursue our own biological and emotional selves, rather than follow the strict patriarchal authority that his own father embodied as a military officer, at a time when global conflict and militarization were deeply disconcerting to many young people in the counterculture, as well as a growing tide within the mainstream liberal community itself.
 To Jim, there was no separation between the internal and the external aside from the thin veil of consciousness and our own epidermis; there was no performance, only reality.
 He would often sit in despondent contemplation long after the music was over, lamenting the fact that probably no one really got what he was trying to say, what same pessimism I try to suppress as I develop this exposition.

 “I like any reaction I can get with my music.
 Just anything to get people to think.
 I mean if you can get a whole room full of drunk, stoned people to actually wake up and think, you’re doing something.”